Sacko-AuSdL/ALTTPR_Door_Tracker/README.md

 - Interactive graph powered by React Flow
 - Generated dungeon/tile data based on KrisDavie DoorTracker data
 - Real tile preview images generated from the source map
+- Complete door-coordinate tile coverage from the EG map
 - Door hotspots positioned directly on the tile images
 - Color-coded door connections
+- Door markers for important requirements:
+  - Somaria
+  - Lamp
+  - Blocked
+  - Bow
+  - Bomb
+  - Fire Rod
+- Marker icons can be set from a door hotspot menu
+- Marker icons can be removed by clicking the icon again
+- Configurable door label display:
+  - Full
+  - Compact
+  - Dots only
 - Configurable tile size:
   - Small
   - Medium